al-li-son/comprobo-sandbox/ROS2_Cheatsheet.md

 ## QUICK ACCESS COMMANDS
 ### Build ROS2 workspace
->*You must do this any time you've made changes to your ROS2 packages*.
+>*You must do this any time you've made new ROS2 packages/nodes*.

 ```
 cd ~/ros2_ws